ibsa-a1/Addis-Ababa-Centered-React-Leaflet/README.md

 - 🌍 Map centered on Addis Ababa
 - 📦 Marker clustering using `react-leaflet-markercluster`
 - ✨ Responsive UI with styled borders and shadows
+- 🗺️ MaxBound to Ethiopia (More Local Map)

 ## 📌 Demo Locations